 A Few Examples of Care Providers

-For example, in Colorado, Catalyst offers basic Medicare coverage for local seniors, including those that can fund your trips to the clinic.
+In Colorado, Catalyst offers basic Medicare coverage for local seniors, including sometimes funding your trips to the clinic.
 Similarly, Kelsey Care offers several Medicare plans in Texas, including “Rx Select,” which offers Part D. Part D helps cover the cost of prescription drugs.
-So, if your doctor advises you to take prescription cough medicine, this can help reduce the costs.
+So, if a doctor advises you to take a prescription cough medicine, this can help reduce the costs.
 Generally, if you are looking for a Medicare health provider, a good place to start is the government’s Medicare website.

-You can also investigate local healthcare organizations that offer programs for anyone over the age of sixty-five.
-For example, the Area Agency on Aging in Oregon provides long-term medical care to seniors, including “disease prevention” coverage, which could help pay for your visits to the clinic and medication.
+Patients can also investigate local healthcare organizations that offer programs for anyone over the age of sixty-five.
+For example, the Area Agency on Aging in Oregon provides long-term medical care to seniors, including “disease prevention” coverage, which could help pay for visits to the clinic and medication.

-You can check out more organizations offering Medicare coverage here.
+Patients can also check out more organizations offering Medicare coverage here.

 Cough is one of the most common medical conditions in the world.
 Despite that, not every chronic cough needs treatment with medication.
-If the cause is mucus build-up in your throat, drinking warm water may resolve the issue.
-For dry coughs, consider getting a family member to moisturize the air using a cool-mist humidifier might be just what the doctor ordered.
+If a particular cough is due to mucus build-up in the throat, drinking warm water may resolve the issue.
+For dry coughs, increasing the moisture content in the air through the use of a cool-mist humidifier might be just what the doctor ordered.

-Although it is not possible to treat a chronic cough completely, there are means seniors can prevent the symptoms and manage the attacks.
-Always start by asking your doctor about what is causing your cough and the appropriate treatment options.
-Then, you can complement your doctor’s information by consulting reliable online sources (written, edited, and reviewed by healthcare professionals) such as Medscape and Mayo Clinic to decide on the best treatment for your symptoms.
+Although it is not always possible to treat a chronic cough completely, there are many methods by which you can prevent the symptoms and manage the condition.
+You should always start by asking your doctor about what could be causing the cough and the appropriate treatment options.
+Then, you can work with your doctors and use reliable online sources (written, edited, and reviewed by healthcare professionals) such as Medscape and Mayo Clinic to decide on the best treatment for your symptoms.

-You can also use the Hyfe app to track your cough dynamics and share your findings with a licensed physician.
-They will advise you if you can continue to treat it at home or if you need to head to a clinic for more tests.
-That’s it for causes, symptoms, treatments of cough in seniors!
+You can also use the Hyfe app to track their cough dynamics and share their findings with a licensed physician.
+Your doctor can then advise you if you can continue to treat the cough at home or if you need to head to a clinic for more tests.